HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 God trusts us to abide in Him and bring forth fruit, and we trust in Him to grant us entrance into the Kingdom of Heaven.
 In theological terms, that deal is known as the “new covenant”.
 (Jeremiah 31:31, Matthew 26:28, and several others) And even if we don’t keep our side of the deal, God will still keep His.
 “If we are faithless, He remains faithful; He cannot deny Himself.”
 (2Timothy 2:13)

-To conclude, perhaps we can sum it up like this: everyone is written in the Book of Life to start with.
-How or when a person crosses that threshold of sinning against God, we don’t know.
-(Probably everyone “for all have sinned and fall short of the glory of God.” – Romans 3:23) Whatever the case, we are comforted in knowing this, that by coming to Christ we have the guarantee of being written in the Book of Life, regardless of what we have done before, or even what we may do after our being “born again” into the Kingdom.
+Whatever the case, we are comforted in knowing this, that by coming to Christ we have the guarantee of citizenship in the Kingdom, regardless of what we have done before, or even what we may do after our being “born again” into the Kingdom.
 (John 3:3,5)

 Some further information about that often-misunderstood phrase “blot out his name from the Book of Life: